MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-team.md

 ## Overview

-If you are the manager of a team, you can use the My Team page of the Microsoft Viva Insights app to get a snapshot of how your team is doing.
-The My Team page does this by presenting team outcomes to focus on.
-It also shows leading indicators for each outcome, which help you see why it's important to pay attention to that outcome at the moment:
+If you are a people manager, you can use the My Team page of the Microsoft Viva Insights app to get a snapshot of how your team is doing.
+The insights in the My Team page brings visibility into your teams collaboration patterns that are leading indicators for overall employee experience and wellbeing.

 ![Outcomes page](../images/wpa/use/viva-org-outcomes.png)

-While you can also seed these outcomes and their related best practices in Workplace Analytics, it's advantageous to find them in Teams, the tool that you're already using for communicating during remote work, the tool you use for meeting, sharing files, and sending IMs to employees and other leaders.
+While you can also see these outcome-based insights and their related best practices in Workplace Analytics, it's advantageous to find them in Teams, the tool that you're already using for communicating during remote work, the tool you use for meeting, sharing files, and sending IMs to employees and other leaders.

 #### Personal insights are also available

-In addition to information about your team, the Viva Insights app also offers you two [personal insights](https://docs.microsoft.com/insights/teams-app), insights that help any employee with their daily work and are not specifically intended for managers:
+In addition to information about your team, the Viva Insights app also offers you [personal insights](https://docs.microsoft.com/insights/teams-app), insights that help any employee with their daily work and are not specifically intended for managers:
  * **Stay connected** – This insight helps you stay on top of your collaboration with colleagues through features such as AI-based task suggestions and meeting assistance.
 For more information about the Stay connected feature, see [Stay connected](https://docs.microsoft.com/workplace-analytics/myanalytics/use/teams-app#stay-connected).
  * **Protect time** – This insight helps you find more time to eliminate distractions, stop multi-tasking, and focus on your core priorities.
 For more information about Protect time feature, see [Protect time](https://docs.microsoft.com/workplace-analytics/myanalytics/use/teams-app#protect-time-tab).